I don't own these characters and I don't own this premise.

 Kim was resting against Shego; they were both on the sofa.
-The adventurer was curled up against the older woman; the hero was sitting on her lap, her head resting on Shego's shoulder and her face was slightly nuzzled in Shego's pale skin.
+The adventurer was curled up against the older woman.
+The hero was sitting on her lap with her head resting on Shego's shoulder and her face was slightly nuzzled in Shego's pale skin.
 Her hands were at Shego's side and her legs were wrapped around the raven-haired female.
 It seemed that she was very worn out from the past week.

 The green-skinned woman was holding the younger female around the waist to make sure that the snoozing adventurer did not fall off of her or off of the couch.
 She was also rubbing the girl's back, keeping her relaxed and helping her stay asleep because she understood that the girl had been through quite a bit emotionally.
 She was watching some movie on television, but she was not paying it much mind.
 She was mostly thinking about everything that had just happened.

 When it all came down to it and in retrospect, it had been a very easy decision, Shego realized.
 It just had to be Kim.
 She could not even believe how she had tried to consider that it could be any other way.
-There were so many reasons that it had to be her little monster and not Drakken; all Shego had to do was stop and realize that.
+There were so many reasons why it had to be her little monster and not Drakken.
+All Shego had to do was stop and realize that.
 Maybe she really was the one that was stupid, she considered.